lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-04-Standard_ML.md

 * With no way to save an image, you had to rebuild HOL Light from sources at every launch (even today).
 Even Edinburgh LCF was a stand-alone executable.

 When I was porting HOL Light libraries, I occasionally had to replay a proof.
-I would have to launcch OCaml, first thing in the morning.
+I would have to launch OCaml, first thing in the morning.
 I could load the sources of HOL Light in under a minute.
 But the full analysis library would not finish loading until after lunch.